 Digital Citizenship: Being Kind Online: This course is designed to introduce participants to basics in online etiquette as it relates to students as well as the idea of “Digital Citizenship."
 The goal of the course is to provide a basic overview of topics that make up Digital Citizenship and how they can be introduced to students with the purpose of making a more positive experience for others.

-Distance Learning Production: Moving Lessons Online: This course is designed to introduce participants to several basic tools that can be used to record, produce, and distribute lessons online.
+Distance Learning Production: Moving Lessons Online: This course is designed to introduce participants to several basic tools, including YouTube, Google Slides, and Google Forms, that can be used to record, produce, and distribute lessons online.

 Effectively Managing the Classroom: This Classroom Management course is designed to provide teachers a pathway to increase student achievement by creating an environment conducive to learning.